Email us at [email protected]

 Absolutely.
 Just 20-30 minutes a few times a week is enough to start seeing change.

-Yes.
 Many parents have reported improvements in focus, speech, and behavior.

 But of course you should always ask your child's medical professionals if it's safe to perform simple physical exercises before you begin.

 No problem.
 They’re playful and engaging—most kids enjoy them once they start.
+You could start slow with just 1-2 exercises per day.

 Some parents notice shifts in 3-4 weeks.
 Most see measurable changes within 2 months.
 In our case, my son said his first full sentence in about 3 weeks.